PauliusSasnauskas/efgame/README.md

 # EFGAME
-This is a turn-based multiplater strategy game written in javascript.
+This is a turn-based multiplater strategy game written in javascript (message me if you'd like to play a match).
 Wrote this in the summer of 2018.
 Attempted to update in 2020-2021.
-Succeeded fully rewriting in Dec 2023.
+Fully rewrote in Dec 2023.
 Consists of: Client and Server

-Idea taken from http://www.enemyflag.net/ (which is a lovely game, message me if you'd like to play a match).
+Idea taken from http://www.enemyflag.net/ (which is a lovely game, big thanks to Bartłomiej Baron).

 ## Client
 Built with react, runs in your browser.